Emmanuel Boileau de Castelnau: Post-alpine career

 He subsequently devoted himself to managing his estates in Languedoc near Montpellier.
 He joined a foot-racing team and won the Mile Race in Germany.
 He attended the Faculty of Medicine in Paris, but did not write a thesis or practice medicine.
 In later years he became interested in bicycling (finishing second in the Paris-Tours race of 1898), driving motorcars (befriending Armand Peugeot, among other manufacturers, and finishing fifth in the first Tour de France Automobile), and flying balloons and airplanes.

 Family and death

-Boileau de Castelnau was married with a son and daughter.
+Boileau de Castelnau was married with a son and three daughters.
 He died at his home in Montpellier in 1923 at the age of 65.